roughiz/Arkham-walktrough/Readme.md

 ```

 It works great, so let's create a payload now.
-For that i use a famous tool, which generate payloads for Java object deserialization, ysoserial [ysoserial](https://github.com/frohoff/ysoserial)
+For that i use a famous tool, which generate payloads for Java object deserialization, [ysoserial](https://github.com/frohoff/ysoserial)

-I found a fork of this tool, more simple to add commands for (bash, cmd , powershell) [modified ysoserial](https://github.com/pimps/ysoserial-modified)
+I found a fork from this tool, more simple to add commands for (bash, cmd , powershell) [modified ysoserial](https://github.com/pimps/ysoserial-modified)

 We can use many payloads types, and at the first i used Myfaces1 and Myfaces2 but they dosen't work, i had this error: